16.1 Structs

 Accessor functions are ordinary function which just get an extra

-of the type of the struct
+argument called self of the type of the struct.

 16.1.2 Mutator Methods